Cheatham Lake, Tennessee, USA

 - Statistics / Weather / Helpful Links

 Looking for Cheatham Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Middle Tennessee is blessed with a wealth of recreational opportunities created by Cheatham Lake.
 The lake itself is more properly called a wide spot in the Cumberland River, created by the US Army Corps of Engineers with the building of the Cheatham Lock and Dam northeast of Nashville.
 Originally mandated to replace an aging system of navigational locks, the dam was immediately called into extra duty to generate hydroelectric power for the Tennessee Valley Authority.
 The result was a long, narrow lake that extends through the City of Nashville 67 miles to the lower side of the Old Hickory Dam and Old Hickory Lake.
 The resulting water body provides almost two million people annually with recreational opportunities in the form of fishing, boating, camping and wildlife enjoyment.